 On January 19, 2017, a majority of our stockholders and our board of directors approved a name change from Knight Knox Development Corp. to Reactive Medical Inc., to better reflect a change of direction of our business.
-In addition, the majority stockholder and our board of directors approved an increase to our authorized capital from 75,000,000 shares of common stock, par value \$0.001 to 150,000,000 shares of common stock, par value \$0.001.
+In addition, the majority stockholder and our board of directors approved an increase to our authorized capital from 75,000,000 shares of common stock, par value \$0.001 to 150,000,000 shares of common stock, par value \$0.001 and 50,000,000 shares of preferred stock, par value \$0.001.
 The change of name became effective with the OTC Markets at the opening of trading on February 10, 2017 under the symbol "RMED".

-On April 3, 2017, Mr. Peter O'Brien resigned his positions as President, Chief Executive Officer, Chief Financial Officer, Secretary and Treasurer of the company and was appointed Senior Vice President of European Operations.
+On April 3, 2017, Mr. Peter O'Brien resigned from his positions as President, Chief Executive Officer, Chief Financial Officer, Secretary and Treasurer of the company and was appointed Senior Vice President of European Operations.
 On April 3, 2017, Mr. Gregory Gorgas was appointed President, Chief Executive Officer, Chief Financial Officer, Secretary, Treasurer and a member of our board of directors.
 On that date, the Company entered into an employment contract with Mr. Gorgas, which commits the Company and Mr. Gorgas to specific rights and responsibilities, customary to industry standards.
-For example, upon fulfilling certain obligations, including raising capital in excess of \$5,000,000.
-Mr. Gorgas will then be paid an annual salary of \$250,000 and be eligible for additional compensation in the form of bonus, equity, and benefits, commensurate with industry standards.
-Per the terms of the employment agreement, that any investment in, or appointment to or continuing service on a board of directors or similar body of, any be terminated in accordance with the Term of Employment specified in the agreement.
+For example, upon fulfilling certain obligations, including raising capital in excess of \$5,000,000 Mr. Gorgas will be paid an annual salary of \$250,000 and be eligible for additional compensation in the form of bonus, equity, and benefits, commensurate with industry standards.
+Per the terms of the employment agreement, that any investment in, or appointment to or continuing service on a board of directors or similar body of, any corporation or entity, must be approved in writing by the Company.
+The agreement includes non-competition terms.
+The employment agreement can only be terminated in accordance with the Term of Employment specified in the agreement.

-Simultaneously, on April 3, 2017, Mr. Gorgas entered into a stock purchase agreement to purchase 1,760,000 common shares for a purchase price of \$1,760.
+Simultaneously, on April 3, 2017, Mr. Gorgas entered into a stock purchase agreement to purchase 1,760,000 shares of common stock for a purchase price of \$1,760